-The CEO has appointed a senior management group with dayto-day responsibility for various aspects of the Group's operation.
-During 2009 ÅF's senior management group consisted of the CEO, the divisional Presidents, the CFO, the Director for Human Resources, the General Counsel and the Executive Vice President for Corporate Information.
-The secretary to the senior management group is the PA to the President.
+The CEO has appointed a senior management group with day-to-day responsibility for various aspects of the Group's operation.
+During 2010 ÅF's senior management group consisted of the CEO, the divisional Presidents, the CFO, the Director for Human Resources, the General Counsel, the Executive Vice President for Corporate Information, and the PA to the President, who serves as secretary to the senior management group.
 For further information about the members of the senior management group, please see pages 130-131.

-ÅF's senior management group normally meets once a month, to discuss matters such as the Group's financial performance, acquisitions, group-wide development projects, succession planning and the availability of management resources and specialist expertise, together with various other strategic issues.
-Eleven minuted meetings were held during 2009.
+ÅF's senior management group normally meets once a month, to discuss matters such as the Group's financial performance, acquisitions, group-wide development projects, succession planning and competence development, together with various other strategic issues.
+Eleven minuted meetings were held during 2010.

-Once a month the CEO and the CFO discuss each of the divisions' results and key figures with the relevant divisional management team and conduct a status review of any major projects.
+Once a month the CEO and the CFO discuss each division's income statement, balance sheet and key figures with the relevant divisional management team and conduct a status review of any major projects.